Introduction

 - Poor capillary refill (takes longer than 2 seconds for the nail bed to return from white to pink after being pinched)

-- Postural tachycardia/dizziness/hypotension (occurs after rising from a seated or
+- Dizziness after rising from a seated or reclined position

 - Salt cravings